SimoneAstarita/queer_NLP_bib/README.md

 ## Gender Bias Including Nonbinary Genders

-Rudinger, Rachel, et al. "Gender Bias in Coreference Resolution."
-Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 2 (Short Papers).
+Rudinger, Rachel, et al. <a href="https://aclanthology.org/N18-2002/"><u>"Gender Bias in Coreference Resolution."</u></a> Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 2 (Short Papers).
 2018

-Devinney, Hannah, Jenny Björklund, and Henrik Björklund.
-"Semi-supervised topic modeling for gender bias discovery in English and Swedish."
-GeBNLP2020, COLING'2020–The 28th International Conference on Computational Linguistics, December 8-13, 2020, Online.
+Devinney, Hannah, et al. <a href="https://aclanthology.org/2020.gebnlp-1.8/"><u>"Semi-supervised topic modeling for gender bias discovery in English and Swedish."</u></a> GeBNLP2020, COLING'2020–The 28th International Conference on Computational Linguistics, December 8-13, 2020, Online.
 Association for Computational Linguistics, 2020.

-Hansson, Saga, et al. "The Swedish Winogender Dataset."
-Proceedings of the 23rd Nordic Conference on Computational Linguistics (NoDaLiDa).
+Hansson, Saga, et al. <a href="https://aclanthology.org/2021.nodalida-main.52/"><u>"The Swedish Winogender Dataset."</u></a> Proceedings of the 23rd Nordic Conference on Computational Linguistics (NoDaLiDa).
 2021.

-Havens, Lucy, et al. "Uncertainty and inclusivity in gender bias annotation: An annotation taxonomy and annotated datasets of British English text."
-4th Workshop on Gender Bias in Natural Language Processing at NAACL.
+Havens, Lucy, et al. <a href="https://aclanthology.org/2022.gebnlp-1.4/"><u>"Uncertainty and inclusivity in gender bias annotation: An annotation taxonomy and annotated datasets of British English text."</u></a> 4th Workshop on Gender Bias in Natural Language Processing at NAACL.
 ACL Anthology, 2022.

 ## LLMs